Minnesota Rural Pharmacist Loan Forgiveness Guidelines

 Although licensed pharmacists who are practicing in a designated rural area are eligible to apply, students and residents in their final year of training receive highest preference.
 A prospective participant must submit an application to the ORHPC during the open application cycle, as a licensed pharmacist or while completing their final year of pharmacy school or residency training.

-The Rural Pharmacist Loan Forgiveness Program provides funds for repayment of qualified educational loans for pharmacists.
-Applicants are responsible for securing their own educational loans.
-Credit card or loans from family members do not qualify.
-Qualified loans include government, commercial, and foundation loans for actual costs paid for tuition, reasonable education and living expenses related to the graduate or undergraduate education of a health care professional.
+The Rural Pharmacist Loan Forgiveness Program provides funds for repayment of Qualified Educational Loans.
+Qualified Educational Loans include government, commercial, and foundation loans for actual costs paid for tuition, reasonable education and living expenses related to the past graduate or undergraduate education of the Pharmacist.
+Credit card debt or loans from family members do not qualify.
+Parent PLUS loans do not qualify.

 For licensed pharmacists, participants must begin their service immediately.
 For final year students/residents, participants must begin their service obligation under this program no later than March 31 following completion of their pharmacy program.
 Participants must complete their pharmacy program as originally stated in their application.